Athens in Greene County, New York — The American Northeast (Mid-Atlantic)

 Erected 1932 by State Education Department.

 Location.
-42° 15.446′ N, 73° 48.692′ W. Marker is in Athens, New York, in Greene County.
-Marker is at the intersection of South Washington Street and Old South Washington Street, on the left when traveling north on South Washington Street.
+42° 16.018′ N, 73° 48.323′ W. Marker is in Athens, New York, in Greene County.
+Marker is on New York State Route 385, on the right when traveling north.
 Touch for map.
-Marker is at or near this postal address: 39 S Washington Street, Athens NY 12015, United States of America.
+Marker is at or near this postal address: 85 North Washington Street, Athens NY 12015, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Athens Veterans Memorial (within shouting distance of this marker); Northrup House (about 500 feet away, measured in a direct line); Hudson, New York (approx. 0.6 miles away); A. Van Loon House (approx. ¾ mile away); Operation Desert Storm (approx. 1.2 miles away); Korea (approx. 1.2 miles away); WWII Memorial (approx. 1.2 miles away); Vietnam (approx. 1.2 miles away).
+Northrup House (approx. 0.6 miles away); Jan Van Loon House (approx. ¾ mile away); Athens Veterans Memorial (approx. ¾ mile away); Hudson, New York (approx. 0.9 miles away); Davis Hall (approx. 1.4 miles away); Korea (approx. 1.4 miles away); Operation Desert Storm (approx. 1.4 miles away); WWII Memorial (approx. 1.4 miles away).
 Touch for a list and map of all markers in Athens.

 Categories. • Settlements & Settlers •

 More.
-Search the internet for Jan Van Loon House.
+Search the internet for A. Van Loon House.